Harvard-DCE-BIWADA/S14A2021-foodifier/Project Plan.md

 /app/static			- Static files, etc.

-/framework/			- ???.
+/framework/			- The models that we are going to use

 The main components of the app are:

 1. **Base** - This module contains the skeleton that the entire framework rests on.
 It is responsible for checking for compatibility, as well as loading and securing the various sub-modules.

-2. **Component X** - This component does X. It uses Google Tensorflow to do ...

-3. **Component Y** - This component does Y. It uses Z to add W features.
+2. **Tenserflow model** - The model we use to classify the foods.

+3. **Food API** - The API we use to determine the calories of food.

 ## Project Timeline

 Milestone 1: The creation of this document, and development of the project plan and basic structure.
-Milestone 2: Doing the ground work for our Minimum Viable Product.
-Milestone 3: ???
+Milestone 2: Doing the ground work for our Minimum Viable Product and catching up on milestone 1 Milestone 3: ???
 Milestone 4: ???
 Milestone 5: ???